Updated July 2022

 No Research & Stats

-Assuming you have a limited advertising budget, avoid people doing research, and make sure your are using your advertising $$ to generate sales and qualified leads:
+When you have a limited budget, you want to avoid people doing research.
+Use these negative keywords to sure you’re using your advertising dollars to generate sales and qualified leads, not tire kickers.

 We Don’t Provide Education

 While education might be part of your TOFU strategy, if it’s not part of your PPC strategy, then you’ll want to prevent your ads from being served to people looking for classes and education.
 If that’s true for your business, include these negative keywords:

 - khan academy